etiennebert/forest_club/1_Data/README_DATA.md

 ```bash
 1_Country_mapping_HILDA-csv.yxmd
 ```
+The script takes app. one hour to run, depending of the configuration of your laptop.
+This produced four differnent yxdb databases (States and Transition, 2 with the geographical coordinates and 2 without).
-This produced the differnet yxdb databases stores data in the designated output folder (\1_Data\1.
+Those databases are stored into the designated output folder (\1_Data\1.
 HILDA data\2.
 Aggregating_data).

 Your HILDA+ data are now prepared to be merged with the FAO data (see below).
 Nevertheless, the HILDA data needs to be split per agroecological zone regarding the CGE modelling.